SANAT-ORSAC/Lending_club_case_study/README (1).md

 # Lending Club Case Study
-> A multi critria dcission taking system for approving the loans.
+> A multi critria decision taking system for approving the loans.

 ## Table of Contents